chrvill/chrvill.github.io/_posts/2023-12-28-Rendering_a_rotating_black_hole.markdown

 Before we explain aberration we will do a short detour explaining what *tetrads* are.

 From the equivalence principle we know that we can always transform to a local inertial frame.
 And in contrast to Schwarzschild spacetime where shell observers are natural frames we will instead work with ZAMO frames, since these exist even inside the ergosphere.
 But the question is how we perform this transformation.
 How can we transform from the global BL coordinates to the local ZAMO coordinates?
-This is where the concept of a \textit{vierbein}, also called a *frame field*, is extremely useful (An introduction to vierbeins can be found [here](https://jila.colorado.edu/~ajsh/courses/astr5770_21/text.html})).
+This is where the concept of a \mathrmit{vierbein}, also called a *frame field*, is extremely useful (An introduction to vierbeins can be found [here](https://jila.colorado.edu/~ajsh/courses/astr5770_21/text.html})).
 A vierbein is a set of orthonormal axes which form a local inertial frame.
 So we want the vierbeins to take us from the global coordinate system to the local one, which is to say from the metric $g_{\mu \nu}$ to the Minkowski metric $\eta_{\mu \nu}$.
 This means that

 $$
 \begin{equation}